 Frankly saying, everybody at one point or another has been told to use RO/DI unit.
 Yet so many shrimp keepers make the terrible decision not to.
 Usually, because people are lazy or they just do not want to spend the money.

 So what is RO/DI unit and what makes it so special?

 RO/DI stands for reverse osmosis/de-Ionization.
-Basically, it is a multi-stage water filter which takes ordinary tap water and produces zero TDS water (TDS – total dissolved solids).
-TDS shows how many all kind of elements (like phosphates, chlorine, copper, etc.) your water has.
+Basically, it is a multi-stage water filter that takes ordinary tap water and produces zero TDS water (TDS – total dissolved solids).
+TDS shows how many kinds of elements (like phosphates, chlorine, copper, etc.) your water has.
 All these solids in our tanks can cause a lot of stress to shrimp.